alfin3/lisp-seq-cause-search/README.md

 we obtain

-O(SN(2T + L)).
+O(SN(T + L)).

-2T could be implemented as T, providing O(SN(T + L)).
 A suitable data structure to avoid the traversal of the entire data set at each step may provide a lower bound.

 **Application Example**